Luligu/matterbridge/README.md

 ### Run with docker compose

-The docker-compose.yml file is available in the root of the package
+The docker-compose.yml file is available in the docker directory of the package

 ```
 services: